 |Understanding policymaking better, improving skills|

 People and resources

-The OPEN Steering Group, chaired by the Pro-Vice Chancellor (Research), includes representation of researchers from all four divisions and at different career stages, as well as of colleges.
+The OPEN Steering Group includes representation of researchers from all four divisions and at different career stages, as well as of colleges.
 Steering Group members share responsibility for ensuring implementation of this Strategy, review plans developed by the Policy Engagement Team, champion initiatives, and build consensus across the University to address institutional challenges.
 The Steering Group also determines allocation of competitive funding for policy-engaged research.
 It is supported by

 - The Head of Policy Engagement and other members of the Policy Engagement Team;

 - Divisional and departmental research and impact support teams;